 Shutter speed not only captures ambient light but it also determines how smooth the action appears on the screen.
 The thumb-rule is to select the right shutter speed in co-ordination with the frame rate.

 The thumb-rule is to use a shutter speed that is the double of the frame rate that you are using.
-Anything faster and your footages will appear jittery.
+Anything faster and your footage will appear jittery.
 Double the frame rate gives a smoother blend and a cinematic result.

 Selecting the right aperture means selecting the area of focus and choosing whether to obscure the background or using it in the footage.
-That means your aperture controls not only one half of the exposure control but it also controls how much depth of field your footages will have.
+That means your aperture controls not only one half of the exposure control but it also controls how much depth of field your footage will have.

 ISO is best left on Auto.
 Auto ISO takes care of the changing EV and adjusts the ISO number so that the exposure remains the same regardless of the lighting situation.

 Let’s say that you are shooting on an overcast day, at something like f/4.
-All of a sudden the cloud cover moves and the sun breaks out.
+All of a sudden, the cloud cover moves and the sun breaks out.
 It can play havoc with your exposure if you have dialed it in manually.

 The solution is to leave it on auto so that the camera selects it automatically depending on the shutter speed and aperture you have dialed in and the changing ambient light.

 One of the drawbacks of shooting videos with a DSLR is that it cannot lock focus the way proper camcorders or cine cameras can.
-Contrast detection auto-focusing is sure but it is slow.
+Contrast detection auto-focusing is sure, but it is slow.

 Canon’s dual pixel CMOS auto-focusing is the sort of thing that you need.
 This technology is very accurate and smooth.
-Personally, I wouldn’t want a jittery fast focus lock.
+Personally, I wouldn’t want a jittery, fast focus lock.
 That can be somewhat of an issue.

 If I am rocking focus from one subject to the other in a footage, I would want that to be slightly slower, but accurate.
 Dual pixel CMOS auto-focusing seems to do that.